USCIS allows H1B holder to work at multiple places if you have explicitly applied for ‘concurrent H1B‘.

-A Software Engineer working with Employer A’s H1B full time can also work as system consultant for employer B.
+A Software Engineer working with Employer A’s H1B full time can also work as a system consultant for employer B.

-You have to find an employer who can sponsor you and can file ‘concurrent’ H1B for you.
+You have to find an employer who can sponsor you and can file a ‘concurrent’ H1B for you.

 As an individual, you cannot apply it directly with USCIS.